 Best things to do and see in Krakow

 Krakow is one of the most important cities in Poland.
-Located in the south of the country, very close to the border with Slovakia and close to the city of Bratislava or Vienna.
-It is a city that has a past full of history and very marked by everything that happened in the Second World War.
-The Jewish Quarter (Kazimierz) and the old ghetto are the most shocking and sad part of the city, but it is necessary to remember history to avoid repeating the atrocities committed in the past.
-The Casco Antiguo (Stare Miasto) was one of the first places to be declared a World Heritage Site with its spectacular Plaza del Mercado and the Church of Santa María.
+It is located in the south and is very close to its border with Slovakia and not far from the cities of Bratislava or Vienna.
+It is a city that enjoys a rich history and was deeply impacted by World War II.
+The Jewish neighborhood, (Kazimierz) and the old ghetto are the saddest and most affected areas or the city, where they are left as a reminder so that the atrocities of the past are never repeated.
+The Old Town (Stare Miasto) was one of the first places to be named a World Heritage site with its spectacular Market Square and St. Marie’s Basilica.

-There are a large number of guided tours in Krakow that offer the possibility of getting to know the city in 2-3 hours, visiting the essential places as well as the most emblematic monuments.
-In addition, there are thematic or more specific tours with routes through the Wawel Hill to visit the Cathedral and the Wawel Castle located on the banks of the Vistula River are undoubtedly icons of the city.
-Another point of interest is the Florian's Gate, which was the entrance to the walled city, with 8 gates and a total of 35 towers along the wall.
-If you cross the wall you will run into Barbacana, a fortress surrounded by a moat that used to defend the city.
-Other places you should know are Collegium Maius, the Planty gardens, the Oskar Schindler factory, the Bohaterów square with the monument of the chairs, very close to the city the Auschwitz-Birkenau concentration camp or the Wieliczka salt mines.
+There are many guided tours in Krakow that give you the chance to get to know the city in 2 to 3 hours while walking to visit some of the most emblematic monuments and places the city has to offer.
+In addition to this, there are themed tours that have a more specific route centered around a specific place or topic, to visit Wawel Cathedral and Castle located on the banks of Vistula River are, without a doubt, some of the most iconic parts of this Polish city.
+Another interesting place to visit is St. Florian’s Gate, the old entrance to the Medieval city, with 8 gated doors and a total of 35 spires spanning its length.
+If you cross over the wall, you will come across the Krakow Barbican, a fort that is surrounded by a moat which was used to protect the ancient city.
+Other points of interest you should check out are the Collegium Maius, the Planty Gardens, Oskar Schindler’s factory, Bohaterow Square with the chair monument, which is very close to the city where the concentration camp Auschwitz-Birkenau and the Wieliczka salt mines were located.